aadi123/aadi123/README.md

 - 👋 Hi, I’m @aadi123
-- 💡 I’m currently learning about the Rust programming language and Generative AI
+- 💡 I’m currently learning about the OCaml programming language and Generative AI
 - ♟🎵 I like to play chess and sing for fun
 - 📫 You can reach me on twitter @aaditya_murthy